 Step 4.
 Click Start Clone to execute after your confirmation.

 Edit Partitions allows you to resize partitions.
 Under this option, you can choose Copy without resizing partitions, Add unused space to all partitions or Manually adjust partition size.
-The last feature requires you to upgrade to the Professional edition.
+The last two features require you to upgrade to the Professional edition.

 Sector by sector clone offers every sector cloning, whether it is used or not.
 You can use it to restore formatted and deleted data on the original hard drive.
 It requires that the size of the target drive must be equal to or larger than the source drive.